Eurydice – The Lost Love of Orpheus

 Myths about Eurydice

-Eurydice, a figure of ethereal beauty and grace, has been a muse for countless poets, artists, and storytellers throughout the ages.
-Her tale is one of love, tragedy, and the lengths one might go to reclaim a lost love.
+Eurydice, a figure of ethereal beauty and grace, has been a muse for poets and artists, as well as storytellers throughout the ages.
+Her tale mixes both love, tragedy, and the lengths one might go to reclaim a lost love.

 The Tragic Death of Eurydice